1ChicagoDave/Adafruit_NeoPixel/README.md

 The code contained here may or may not work as, or even resemble, the original libraries.
 Use at own risk!

 This repo is mainly for reference and experimental purposes.
 Please feel free to explore the source and wiki for more information.
-I welcome any feedback or observations you may have.
+In an attempt to further collate & disseminate as much factual knowledge as I can about these tricky little glowy wonders, I am also depositing data, experiences, discoveries, and relevant links into the [Wiki](https://github.com/1ChicagoDave/Adafruit_NeoPixel/wiki) associated with this repo.
+I welcome any feedback, questions, corrections, or observations you may have.

 Thanks!